cosmic-knowledge/docs/overview/terminology.md

 ### overview

 An _overview_ renders a knowledge repository.
-Most of the graph and relationship construction is delegated to _anchors_.
+Most of the graph and relationship construction is delegated to _models_.

 This concept exists as a first-class citizen so users can experiment with how _they_ display their knowledge.